Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 ✅ Pros ❌ Cons

-Best-in-class SERP research AI writing locked behind paid add-on
+Best-in-class SERP research AI writing is a paid add-on

 Real-time content scoring No Cruise Mode or bulk drafting

-Strong content briefs Pricey for solo users needing AI
+Strong content briefs Pricey for solo users who need AI

 Scalenut